christopherbradleybanks/elasticsearch-migrations/README.md

     ```bash
     elastic-migrate migrate:latest
     ```

+- `migrate:rollback [all]`: Revert the latest batch of migrations.
+If the optional `[all]` argument is provided and set to true, all completed migrations will be reversed.

+    Example usage:
+    ```bash
+    elastic-migrate migrate:rollback
+    ```
+    or with the `[all]` option:
+    ```bash
+    elastic-migrate migrate:rollback true
+    ```

+This command reverts migrations that have previously been applied.
+Without any options, it will revert the last batch of migrations that were applied.
+If the `[all]` option is set to true, it will reverse all migrations that have been applied, effectively rolling back all changes made by this tool.
 #### Seeds (pending)

 - `seed:make <name>`: Create a new seed file.
 Replace `<name>` with the desired name for your seed file. *Note: this command is currently a stub and not implemented.*